Emily Axford: Career

 From 2011 to 2017, Axford was a writer and actress for digital comedy company CollegeHumor.
-In 2017, Axford transitioned to working as an executive producer and actor on the Pop show Hot Date, which had begun as a web series for CollegeHumor, alongside her husband Brian Murphy.
+In 2017, Axford transitioned to working as an executive producer and actress on the Pop show Hot Date, which had begun as a web series for CollegeHumor, alongside her husband Brian Murphy.
 From 2015 to 2019, Axford co-starred in both the College Humor and TruTV iterations of Adam Ruins Everything.

 Axford and Murphy co-wrote HEY, U UP?
 (For a Serious Relationship): How to Turn Your Booty Call into Your Emergency Contact, a satirical relationship advice book that was published in 2018.
 She and Murphy have, in conjunction with Caldwell Tanner, hosted 8-Bit Book Club (2016–2018), a podcast in which they read and discussed video game novels.

 Axford participates in a variety of actual play web series where she plays tabletop role-playing games.
 She is a player and occasional gamemaster in the HeadGum podcast Not Another D&D Podcast with Murphy, Tanner, and Jake Hurwitz.
-Axford is a primary cast member of Dimension 20, an actual play anthology web series which premiered in 2018; it was created by CollegeHumor for the streaming service Dropout.
+Axford is a primary cast member of Dimension 20, an actual play anthology web series created in 2018 by CollegeHumor for the streaming service Dropout, and Dimension 20s talk-back show Adventuring Party.
 She has starred as a variety of characters between the two shows' several campaigns, most of which utilize Dungeons & Dragons 5th Edition.
-She is a featured member of Dimension 20s aftershow, Adventuring Party.
 In 2023, Axford appeared as a guest player in the third campaign of Critical Role.

 Personal life

-Axford is married to Brian K. Murphy, whom she met while working together at College Humor in the early 2010s.
+Axford is married to Brian K. Murphy, whom she met while working together at CollegeHumor in the early 2010s.
 The couple has collaborated on several different projects, including satirizations of their own relationship.
 They currently reside in Los Angeles, California.